microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 In dental research, preclinical models can be divided into small and large animals.
 Small animal models, particularly mice and rats, are highly popular, due to their practical size and cost-effectiveness.
-The microCT scan of correspondingly small samples perfused with µAngiofil can be performed with a voxel size around 1 µm, providing excellent detail resolution (Fig. @fig:4).
+The microCT scan of correspondingly small samples perfused with µAngiofil can be performed with a voxel size around 1 µm, providing excellent detail resolution (Fig. @fig:4
+Murine mandibles and teeth are challenging for assessing the vasculature.
+This is due to the location of most of the vessels within the bone canals or in the proximity of the hard tissue.
+This consequently leads to the lack of larger bone-free volumes in which the vasculature is easily distinguishable.
+Gray value based segmentation of bone and contrast-agent-instilled vasculature is compounded by the fact that murine bone has a higher mineral bone density of both cortical and trabecular bone when compared to humans and minipigs [@doi:10.1016/j.bone.2011.10.004].
+Nonetheless, with the improved perfusion protocol mentioned above we achieved appropriate imaging of such samples and were able to visualize differences between the X-ray absorption levels of µAngiofil and mineralized bone tissue well.

 Nonetheless, the small size of hemimandible samples and availability of the transgenic lines would allow for a recently published imaging approach [@doi:10.1111/cpr.12578] in the murine models.
 This tissue-clearing-based approach could be a viable option for the visualization of the peri-implant tissues and vasculature in small animal models.